danieltjw/aifutures/README.md

 ---

-2. Independent AGI
+### 2. Independent AGI

 Plausible as humans are a form of Independent AGI.

 ---

-3. Friendly Artificial Entity
+### 3. Friendly Artificial Entity

 Out of the possible space of all minds, it is plausible that some I-AGIs will take on a friendly disposition and will want to partner with humans.

-The [Interesting World Hypothesis](#interesting-world-hypothesis) is a possible reason why FAEs will partner with humans out od self-interest.
+The [Interesting World Hypothesis](#interesting-world-hypothesis) is a possible reason why FAEs will partner with humans out of self-interest.

 Additionally, FAEs do not need to compete with us due to the abundance of productivity, innovation, energy (solar energy), resources (solar system), space (space colony).